bluexiii/llm101/README.md

-# llm101
+# Large Language Models 101
-Large Language Models 101
+Welcome to Large Language Models 101.
+Throughout this guide, I'll share with you the insights and knowledge I've gained on my own journey learning about LLMs.
+It also provides a searchable and trackable database for LLM papers, courses, tutorials and frameworks.